Clear cookie banners

 This also includes avoiding misleading ways (‘dark patterns’ or ‘deceptive patterns’) of obtaining consent for cookies, such as by making certain buttons less visible.
 In those cases, your website visitor will not be able to make a well-informed choice.

 Organisations have to handle personal data in a proper manner.
-The Dutch Data Protection Authority (Dutch DPA) monitors and investigates this regularly.
-If an organisation fails to comply with the rules, the Dutch DPA can take action, even if an organisation processes personal data using cookies and does not ask consent for this in the correct manner, such as by misleading website visitors.
-From 2024, the Dutch DPA will investigate more often how organisations ask consent for cookies.
+The Autoriteit Persoonsgegevens (AP), the Dutch data protection authority, monitors and investigates this regularly.
+If an organisation fails to comply with the rules, the AP can take action, even if an organisation processes personal data using cookies and does not ask consent for this in the correct manner, such as by misleading website visitors.

 Legal bases